-I am not running any public courses until at least September.
-I hope very much to bring all courses and more back into circulation then, but reality cannot be denied.
+I am not running any public courses until at least September 2020.
+I hope very much to bring all these courses and more back into circulation after the summer, but reality cannot be denied.
 Online courses of all sorts are available – see the main tabs on the website.

 In-house versions of all of these courses (including tailored and hybrid versions) are available.